joranlager/oci-cli/README.md

 setup-oci
 ```
 Running the script requires the user to hit enter when the script pauses - then the public key in PEM format is displayed.
-That content must be added as public authentication key for the given user.
+That content must be added as public authentication key for the given user:
+1. Log in to the Oracle Cloud using a browser (https://console.eu-frankfurt-1.oraclecloud.com)
+2. Navigate to Profile -> <user>, then select Resources -> API Keys and Add Public Key.
+3. Paste the public key in PEM format and push Add button.

 Then, within that shell, run OCI CLI commands as usual:
 ```